 THE BRAID, FORMERLY JEWISH WOMEN’S THEATRE

-The Braid, formerly Jewish Women’s Theatre, is the go-to Jewish story company and leading non-profit organization creating, curating, producing and preserving stories grounded in Jewish culture and experience.
+The Braid, formerly Jewish Women’s Theatre, is the go-to-Jewish story company and leading non-profit organization, creating, curating, producing and preserving stories grounded in Jewish culture and experience.
 Through its performances and programming, The Braid empowers artists and audiences to feel pride in Jewish culture while building community and connection between people of all backgrounds.
-Founded in Santa Monica, California, in 2007, The Braid now has affiliates in three cities and counting, holds tours across the country, and is now accessible globally via Zoom performances, our podcast, and streaming on ChaiFlicks and other online platforms.
-Though it has grown into a national organization, The Braid remains true to its founding commitment of giving voice to Jewish stories that haven’t been heard, whether those are stories by women, Jews of color, or Jews from other diverse backgrounds.
+Founded in Santa Monica, California in 2007, The Braid has affiliates in two cities and counting, holds tours across the country, and is now accessible globally via Zoom performances, our podcast, and streaming on ChaiFlicks and other online platforms.
+Though the organization has grown exponentially, The Braid remains true to its founding commitment of giving voice to Jewish stories that haven’t been heard, whether those are stories by women, Jews of Color, or Jews from other diverse backgrounds.
 We are an organization started by a group of women who know what it means to be outsiders, to exist in the margins of culture, and to be stereotyped.

-Now in our 13th season, 60 original Salon Theatre shows have been created, 40 short- or long-form plays or monologues commissioned, hundreds of stories adapted, and six short films presented.
+Now in our 14th season, more than 62 original Salon theatre shows have been created, 40 short- or long-form plays or monologues commissioned, hundreds of stories adapted, and six short films presented.
 We also commissioned and produced Ovation-recommended Not That Jewish, by Monica Piper, which ran for more than 16 months in LA and premiered off-Broadway.
-Other works developed or re-developed and produced: Rain Pryor’s Fried Chicken & Latkes, Annie Korzen’s Annie Korzen Famous Actress, Vicki Juditz’s Ovation-recommended Sacred Resistance, and Anna Abbott’s A Happy Goyisha Hanukkah.
+Other works developed or re-developed and produced: Rain Pryor’s Fried Chicken and Latkes, Annie Korzen’s Annie Korzen Famous Actress, Vicki Juditz’s Ovation-recommeded Sa

 SALON THEATRE SERIES 2021 ON ZOOM – SEASON 13